 WordPress is the most popular CMS in the world.
 It’s easy to use, gives a lot of possibilities, and you can install it in 5 minutes.
-Unfortunately, many businesses consider migrating from WordPress to JAMstack because of their old website issues like:
+And yet, many businesses consider migrating from WordPress to Jamstack because of their old website issues like:

 - low page speed,

 - low Google rankings,